Ray LaMontagne discography

 This is a listing of material released by Ray LaMontagne, a singer-songwriter from New Hampshire, United States.
-LaMontagne was working at a shoe factory in Lewiston, Maine when he heard the song "Treetop Flyer" from Stephen Stills' Stills Alone album.
+LaMontagne was working at a shoe factory in Lewiston, Maine, when he heard the song "Treetop Flyer" from Stephen Stills' Stills Alone album.
 The song inspired him to quit his job and become a musician.
-A ten song demo from LaMontagne circulated amongst record executives, eventually prompting Chrysalis Music Publishing to help him record an album.
+A ten-song demo from LaMontagne circulated amongst record executives, eventually prompting Chrysalis Music Publishing to help him record an album.
 LaMontagne's debut album, Trouble, was distributed by RCA Records and Echo Records.
 The album was a success; despite a low peak on the Billboard Hot 100.
 It has sold over 529,000 copies in the US to date.
 In the UK, however, the album reached the top 5 and the title track became a top 40 hit.
-LaMontagne has released five other studio albums, 16 singles and 3 officially released extended plays after his debut.
-His album Monovision is scheduled for release in summer 2020.
+LaMontagne has released eight other studio albums, 16 singles and 3 officially released extended plays after his debut.